Optimizing magnetic coupling in lumped element superconducting resonators for molecular spin qubits: Experimental results and discussion

-The spin-cavity detuning therefore controls the effect that photons have on the spin wavefunctions.
+It follows from Eq.(\ref{eq:ybridSpinRelaxationRate}) that the spin-cavity detuning controls the effect that photons have on the spin wavefunctions.
 This effect can therefore be studied by measuring the dependence on $\Delta$.
-Relaxation curves measured, for both, high-$L$ and low$-L$ LERs and for different detunings, are shown in the top panel of Fig. \ref{fig:shift-relaxation-1}, whereas the bottom panel compares $\tilde{T_{1}}$ data obtained from streteched exponential fits.
+Relaxation curves measured, for both, high-$L$ and low$-L$ LERs and for different detunings, are shown in Fig. \ref{fig:shift-relaxation-1}a, whereas Fig. \ref{fig:shift-relaxation-1}b compares $\tilde{T_{1}}$ data obtained from stretched exponential fits.
 For the high-$L$ LER, $\tilde{T_{1}}$ depends little, within the experimental uncertainties, on $\Delta$.
 We associate this to the intrinsic spin-lattice relaxation of PTMr.
 By contrast, in the case of the low-$L$ LER, $\tilde{T_{1}}$ decreases with decreasing $\vert \Delta \vert$, signaling the onset of progressively faster photon induced relaxation.

 The effectiveness of the Purcell effect can be fully appreciated in Fig. \ref{fig:shift-relaxation-2}a, which shows relaxation data obtained in an extended time region.
-Remarkably enough, there is a detectable spin relaxation that occurs within time scales of the order $10-100$ ms, and which becomes enhanced as $\vert \Delta \vert$ decreases.
+Remarkably enough, there is a detectable relaxation that occurs within time scales of the order $10-100$ ms, and which speeds up as $\vert \Delta \vert$ decreases.
 Through the Purcell effect, the distribution of spin-photon couplings $G_{1,\,j}$ that arises from the inductor geometry (see Figs. \ref{fig:shift-relaxation-2}c and d) naturally accounts for the distribution of spin relaxation times that is observed experimentally.
 It also suggests that very few spins might be experiencing local couplings orders of magnitude stronger than the average derived from the continuous wave experiments.
 Notice that spin-spin interactions, which might also speed up relaxation, are weak in these samples and, furthermore, that they would not account for the dependence of $\tilde{T_{1}}$ of the spin-photon detuning and on the LER inductance that are observed experimentally (Fig. \ref{fig:shift-relaxation-1}).
 The relaxation rate driven by the Purcell effect then provides quantitative information on the couplings of individual spins to the LER and on their distribution across the molecular spin ensemble.